limkokyew/tiny-applets/README.md

 pip install -r requirements.txt
 ```

-You should now be able to run the applet using ``python`` as usual.
+You should now be able to run the applet as usual using ``python``.

 ## List of applets